-- 37. The Secretary of State shall approve one or more certification schemes, but before doing so must be satisfied that the scheme contains appropriate provision- - (a) for ensuring that its members are fit and proper persons who are qualified (by their education, training and experience) to produce home condition reports; - (b) for ensuring that its members have in force suitable indemnity insurance; - (c) for facilitating the resolution of complaints against its members; - (d) for requiring home condition reports made by its members to be entered onto a register kept pursuant to any regulations made under section 165 of the 2004 Act; - (e) for the keeping of a public register of its members; and - (f) for requiring all members of all certification schemes as have been approved, to make home condition reports using a standard form for the type of dwelling-house which is or forms part of the property, which- - (i) includes a statement of the procedures for the resolution of complaints against members; - (ii) includes a statement of such procedures as maintained by the scheme for rectifying inaccuracies in a particular home condition report; and - (iii) includes a numerical scale for rating the conditions within the property.
+37. The Secretary of State shall approve one or more certification schemes, but before doing so must be satisfied that the scheme contains appropriate provision-

+- (a) for ensuring that its members are fit and proper persons who are qualified (by their education, training and experience) to produce home condition reports; - (b) for ensuring that its members have in force suitable indemnity insurance; - (c) for facilitating the resolution of complaints against its members; - (d) for requiring home condition reports made by its members to be entered onto the register kept pursuant to Part 9; - (e) for the keeping of a public register of its members; and - (f) for requiring all members of all certification schemes as have been approved, to make home condition reports using a standard form for the type of dwelling-house which is or forms part of the property, which- - (i) includes a statement of the procedures for the resolution of complaints against members; - (ii) includes a statement of such procedures as are maintained by the scheme for rectifying inaccuracies in a particular home condition report; and - (iii) includes a numerical scale for rating the conditions within the property.